lx-xi/DevTool/README.md

 ## License

-MoeNetwork is available under the MIT license.
+XDevTool is available under the MIT license.
 See the LICENSE file for more info.